epfl-systemf/logical-pinning/Readme.md

 ### Manual Setup

-This artifact depends on the [Equations](https://github.com/mattam82/Coq-Equations) plugin as well as the [CFML](https://github.com/charguer/cfml.git) and [TLC](https://github.com/charguer/tlc.git) libraries.
+This artifact depends on the [Equations](https://github.com/mattam82/Coq-Equations) plugin, the [TLC](https://github.com/charguer/tlc.git) library and a [variant](https://github.com/yawen-guan/cfml.git) of the [CFML](https://github.com/charguer/cfml.git) library.
 We have tested it with Coq 8.20.1 built with OCaml 4.14.2.
 We recommend creating a clean OPAM switch for testing purposes:

 ```
 opam update